Board of directors

 His expertise also covers the physiopathology and pharmacology of type 2 diabetes, dyslipidemia, vascular/heart diseases, liver and kidneys disorders.
 Thierry holds a PhD in Physiology and Pharmacology from the University of Grenoble, France.
 Since 1990 he has been actively engaged in basic research on cardiovascular physiopathology and spent one tear working on the physiopathology of the diabetic heart at Orsay University, France.

 In addition, Dr. Thierry Sulpice is the CEO and founder of Betagenex, a Canadian preclinical CRO specializing in the role of pancreatic beta-cells in metabolic disorders.
 He is also the founder and CEO/CSO of Cardiomedex, a preclinical and clinical CRO dedicated to cardiovascular disorders, onco-cardiology and neurocardiology

 François Briand, Ph.D

 Dr. Briand has served as an expert in diabetic dyslipidemia since October 2007.
-He has worked extensively on the development of novel in vivo assays (e.g. oxLDL-reverse cholesterol transport experiment) and nutritional animal models – all presented in international meetings and numerous publications, to evaluate new therapies targeting diabetic dyslipidemia, NASH and nephropathy.
+He has worked extensively on the development of novel in vivo assays (e.g. oxLDL-reverse cholesterol transport experiment) and nutritional animal models, all presented in international meetings and numerous publications.

 In 2006, he worked in the laboratory of Pr.
 Daniel J Rader in Philadelphia, USA.
 In collaboration with pharmaceutical companies, his work focused on novel drugs affecting lipoprotein metabolism and reverse cholesterol transport in various mouse models.